tnn1t1s/deebo-prototype/README.md

 If you fixed the issue or no longer need the investigation, tell your agent to cancel the Deebo session.

+### For AI Agents: Memory Bank Access

+When asked to check debug session progress, look in:
+`~/.deebo/memory-bank/[project-hash]/sessions/[session-id]/logs/mother.log`

+The project hash is a unique identifier for each repository, and session IDs are provided when starting a debug session.

 ### Want More?

 We're piloting enterprise features that unlock unprecedented productivity gains for your team.
 Reach out if interested!
 </details>

 ---